 - Create a repository.
 Wikis let you store company information all in one easily accessible place.
 Wave goodbye to paperwork, employee handbooks, new starter welcome packs, and messy shared folders full of MS Word docs (which are great if you have Word, but not so great if you’re on your phone or work with G Suite).

 - Retain control.
-While wikis are all about community editing, modern versions often have features that let you prevent editing, wiki vandalism, or keep certain pages private.
-And the kind you’ll find in project management apps like Backlog let you control exactly who has access to them on your team.
+While wikis are all about community editing, modern versions often have features that let you prevent editing, wiki vandalism, or keep individual pages private.
+And the kind you’ll find in project management apps like Backlog enables you to control who has access to them on your team.

 How to make a team wiki

 You can create a Wiki using MediaWiki, which you host on your own server.
-Helpfully, the site is also laid out as a wiki and leads you logically through the creation process via a network of interconnected links.
+The site itself is also a wiki and leads you through the creation process step by step.
 If you don’t have your own server, you could use a hosted wiki service, such as Wikia – one of several options out there.

-The easier and more collaborative you make your processes, the more productive your team will be in the long run.
-And the added bonus?
+The more accessible and more collaborative you make your processes, the more productive your team will be in the long run.
+And another bonus?
 No more hunting around for deleted or strangely_named_misc_docs in the company shared folder.
 Phew!